magore/hp85disk/README.md

 ___

 ## Using the emulator with provider examples
-   * See sdcard.cfg for configuration settings and setting and documentation.
+   * See [sdcard.cfg](sdcard/sdcard.cfg] for configuration settings and setting and documentation.
      * Printer capture is configured currently for my HP54645D scope
        * The following example works for an HP85 attached to the emulator via GPIB bus.
          * PRINTER IS 705